immauss/rev-prox/Readme.md

 Step 1: Check the rev-prox.rc.tmpl in ./config Modify as needed Step 2: sudo ./rev-prox.sh -C config

-You should know have a container with nginx running as a referse-proxy. :D
+You should now have a container with nginx running as a reverse-proxy. :D

 Still To Do: